 Reasonable access to your personal data may be provided upon request made to our Company at the contact information provided below.
 If access cannot be provided within that time frame, our Company will provide the requesting party a date when the information will be provided.
 If for some reason access is denied, we will provide an explanation as to why access has been denied.
 We may charge a reasonable fee in advance for copying and sending the information requested.

-If you would like us to delete any persona Data held about you, we will do so on request unless we need to hold the information as part of the provision of products and services to you.
+If you would like us to delete any personal data held about you, we will do so on request unless we need to hold the information as part of the provision of products and services to you.

-If you reside in the European Economic Area or Switzerland, you may have the right to exercise additional rights available to you under applicable laws, including:
+Depending on where you reside, you may have the right to exercise additional rights available to you under applicable laws, including:

 - Right to object to processing.
-You may have the right to request that we stop processing your personal data and/or to stop sending you marketing communications.
+You may have the right to request that we stop processing your personal data, including the right to opt in or opt out of the sale of your Personal Data to third parties, or to stop sending you marketing communications.